nickfargo/state/_includes/content/docs/concepts/object-model.md

 ##### Prototypal flattening

-A `State` and its parastates must share a common `owner`, however, parastate declarations may include paths that resolve to `State`s belonging to a prototype of the `owner`.
+In the **State** model, a `State` and its parastates must share a common `owner`.
+However, parastate declarations may include paths that resolve to `State`s belonging to a prototype of the `owner`.
 In such a case these “proto-parastates” are automatically *flattened* onto the `owner`’s state tree:

 * Given `State` *S* with `owner` *O*, which has prototype *P*, where *P* bears a `State` *A* whose path is `'A'`, and given that *S* declares path `'A'` as a parastate relation;